 The plate on top of the weigher-mixer keeps the blood moving so that the platelets don’t start to clump as it fills into a bag containing anticoagulant fluid.
 Rate of blood-flow varies from person to person depending on the vein they take it from, their health, age and hydration level – fifteen minutes is the time-limit to keep the blood viable.
 To a reassuringly maternal ‘80s vibe of Eurythmics and Whitney Houston, it takes ten minutes and one second for the machine to extract 470mls of my blood and then with a beep it automatically stops the flow.
 That’s me done for another 90 days.
 The following week’s text thanking me for donating tells me my blood was issued to Temple Street.

-When the clinic is finished, a temperature-controlled van collects the blood and brings it back to the National Blood Centre at St. James’s Hospital for testing and separation into its components to create all the blood products and therapeutic doses.
+When the clinic is finished, a temperature-controlled van collects the blood donated and brings it all back to the National Blood Centre at St. James’s Hospital for testing and separation into its components to create all the products and therapeutic doses.

 All of Ireland’s blood is then shipped from Dublin to the hospitals for use in adult, infant and intrauterine transfusions.
 Surgeries, pregnancies, everything.